squid-cache/squid-cache.github.io/docs/ConfigExamples/Caching/WindowsUpdates.md

     Default value is a bit small.
 It needs to be somewhere 100MB or higher to cope with the IE updates.

-      - ⚠️ Windows 8.1 upgrade pack requires up to 5GB objects
-        to be cached.
+      - :warning: Windows 8.1 upgrade pack requires up to 5GB objects to be cached.
 It will however, cache nicely provided the size limit is set high enough.